giuliandecarlo/Vision/README.md

 # Vision
 Vision is a voice assistant, written in Python.
+Vision speaks in italian.
 ## Setup:
 ```
 pip install pyaudio